yuan-ji/CarND-LaneLines-P1/writeup.md

 4. According to endpoints from step 3.
 The two lines for the lane can be drawn onto the initial image.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1] [image1]: ./examples/grayscale.jpg "Graysca

 ### 2. Identify potential shortcomings with your current pipeline

 Using average strategy is easy but not robust.
 The end effect depends on lane itself and the setting of ROI.